Ramah Camps and Israel Programs

 - The Ramah Israel Seminar is a summer program in Israel that couples studies related to Israel with carefully planned visits to interesting sites and an introduction to Israeli society.
 The seminar, with an optional trip to Poland, is intended for older high school students as a culmination of the Ramah summer-camp experience, serving as a bridge between one’s years as a camper and one’s return to camp as a staff member.

-- Tichon Ramah Yerushalayim and USY High are high school semester programs conducted in Jerusalem for high school sophomores, juniors, and seniors.
+- Tichon Ramah Yerushalayim (TRY) and USY High are high school semester programs conducted in Jerusalem for high school sophomores, juniors, and seniors.
 Participants take part in a fully accredited academic program of Judaic and general studies, along with other intensive educational experiences related to the development of Zionism and the State of Israel.

 - The Ramah Israel Institute offers synagogue, day school, and community groups a new approach to experiencing Israel.
 It combines a tour with formal and informal educational activities focused on a theme of the groups' choosing.
 Family groups are assigned a family educator who creates a program for the children, as well as intergenerational activities for children and parents during the trip.